A Large-Scale Benchmark for Evaluating Large Language Models on Medical Question Answering in Romanian: Methods

 \subsection{Data Collection}

-MedQARo is obtained through the manual extraction of information from medical documents, namely medical summaries of patients registered in the Oncology Department of \iftaclpubformat Col\c{t}ea Clinical Hospital in Bucharest, Romania. \else \texttt{<Anonymous Hospital>} in \texttt{<Anonymous City>}, \texttt{<Anonymous Country>}. \fi The epicrises, originally drafted in Word format by the physicians attending each patient, were manually reviewed by a group of seven physicians involved in constructing MedQARo.
-In this group, two experienced physicians, who led the data collection process, established the most prevalent cancer sites in their hospital, namely breast and lung.
-They selected patients with either one of these diagnostics, who received treatment at the hospital between 2019 and 2024.
+MedQARo is obtained through the manual extraction of information from medical documents, namely medical summaries of patients that are registered either in the Oncology Department of Col\c{t}ea Clinical Hospital, or in the ``Dan Furtun\u{a}'' Medical Center, both located in Bucharest, Romania.
+The epicrises, originally drafted in Word format by the physicians attending each patient, were manually reviewed by a group of seven physicians involved in constructing MedQARo.
+In this group, two experienced physicians from Col\c{t}ea Clinical Hospital, who led the data collection process, established the most prevalent cancer sites in their hospital, namely breast and lung.
+They selected patients with either one of these diagnoses, who received treatment at the hospital between 2019 and 2024.
 This selection process led to a set of 796 patients with breast cancer and 215 patients with lung cancer.
+To create a diverse multi-center and multi-cancer benchmark, 231 patients with one of five cancer types (head and neck, melanoma, renal cell carcinoma, bladder cancer, hepatocellular carcinoma) were included in the study.
+These patients are enrolled in cancer follow-up care programs at ``Dan Furtun\u{a}'' Medical Center.

-The two experienced physicians further proposed a set of reference questions for each cancer site, comprising 48 questions for breast cancer and 61 questions for lung cancer.
-The other five physicians proposed 8 to 10 equivalent reformulations of the reference questions.
+The two experienced physicians further proposed a set of reference questions for each cancer site, comprising 48 questions for breast cancer, 61 questions for lung cancer, and 7 general questions that cover all other types.
+The other five physicians proposed 8 to 20 equivalent reformulations of the reference questions.
 Next, the physicians proceeded by extracting the answers for each unique question from each epicrisis and entering the respective answers into a database.
+To optimize annotation time, the questions for each epicrisis are grouped and annotated in the same batch.
+This means that a physician could read an epicrisis once, before answering multiple questions about the respective patient.